semver/semver/semver.md

 and patch level changes.
 Patch and minor version MUST be reset to 0 when major version is incremented.

-1. A pre-release version MAY be denoted by appending a hyphen and a series of dot separated identifiers immediately following the patch version.
-Identifiers MUST comprise only ASCII alphanumerics and hyphen [0-9A-Za-z-].
+1. A pre-release version MAY be denoted by appending either a hyphen or a tilda and then a series of dot separated identifiers immediately following the patch version.
+Identifiers MUST comprise only ASCII alphanumerics [0-9A-Za-z-].
 Identifiers MUST NOT be empty.
 Numeric identifiers MUST NOT include leading zeroes.
 Pre-release versions have a lower precedence than the associated normal version.
 A pre-release version indicates that the version is unstable and might not satisfy the intended compatibility requirements as denoted by its associated normal version.
 Examples: 1.0.0-alpha, 1.0.0-alpha.1, 1.0.0-0.3.7, 1.0.0-x.7.z.92.